 Accordingly, if a law firm uses technology in such a way that it ends up offering its clients a value equal to that offered before implementing the technology, that is not a case of legaltech.
 For example, the corporate website of a law firm usually does not represent an example of legaltech, but an application that allows the clients of an office to download legal documents in a secure way and allows real time to all queries formulated could be.
-Thus we could say that the key to knowing if we are dealing with a legaltech case lies in the creation of relevant “added value” for the client and for the firm thanks to the use of technology.
+Thus we could say that the key to knowing if we are dealing with a legaltech case is whether relevant “added value” has been created for the client and for the firm thanks to the use of technology.

 Legaltech manifests itself in various legal activities and at various times in the provision of legal services (which includes not only services offered by law firms but also services provided by notaries, judges, prosecutors, legal publishers, etc.).
 Such activities and topics can be categorized in the following groups: automation and document review, legal research, information analysis, compliance with obligations, online dispute resolution, legal practice management and process improvement, digital platforms or marketplaces, and legal education.

 The year 2017 will likely be remembered as the year where, at least once, all lawyers have spoken the word “legaltech”.
 And in Europe, probably, the Legal Industry Forum has been, so far, the most representative European event of the year in legaltech (April 6, 2017).
 I was fortunate to attend and participate in this legal innovation event where I was the only Spanish lawyer.

 The event convened a select group from the European legaltech scene and revolved around four major themes: legal design, artificial intelligence, big data, and marketplaces.